RATHOWEN STUD

 Courtland Boy Blue was Supreme Champion Youngstock Exhibit at the N.S.W.
 Riding Pony Show and Champion Youngstock under Saddle as well.
 His progeny are following in his footsteps, with in-hand championships at Sydney, Brisbane, Melbourne and Adelaide Royal Shows ( different ponies), Supremes at Brisbane (three times, different ponies) and Melbourne.
 His stock are out now under saddle with Considerations (Pacific Coast Champion Galloway and EFA New Star Galloway of the Year), Rathowen XL adding to his In-Hand triumphs taking the Ridden Championship at 2001 National Arabian Stud Show.
 Rathowen Pensive (Q) and Rathowen Electra (N.S.W.) are both out in Open company performing very well, and V.I.P. and Sentinel (N.Z.) more than holding their own in New Zealand.

 Now we have a few more "names" to add.
-Rathowen Scarlett Ribbons who followed the successful Storm Warning into the George household, has become a familiar name successfully challenging the previous champion Confusions for Champion Led Riding Pony Mare for supreme at Brisbane Royal in 2007 but having to give way to her for supreme in 2008.
-However Scarlett Ribbons (popularly know as Shreds) blazed away with two successive champion Pony Hacks and Queensalnd Pony of the Year in 2008, with Confusions Galloway of the Year.
+Rathowen Scarlet Ribbons who followed the successful Storm Warning into the George household, has become a familiar name successfully challenging the previous champion Confusions for Champion Led Riding Pony Mare for supreme at Brisbane Royal in 2007 but having to give way to her for supreme in 2008.
+However Scarlet Ribbons (popularly know as Shreds) blazed away with three successive champion Pony Hacks and Queensland Pony of the Year in 2008, with Confusions Galloway of the Year.
 A successful year in most ways, but it was the year we lost him.

 Had he not always been stabled and hand fed we would never have noticed that he was unwell.
 Nothing changed except his eating habit - he was always a "guts", but he started leaving bits of his feed, and kidney failure was diagnosed.
 We still don't know if this was brought on by a bite from the black snake that we found in his box the day before we hospitalized him, as these things are so easily confused, but his figures said he was in bad shape.
 However, he was never really "down" until the last, when convulsions took over and he was put down.
 That's it in a nutshell.
 There will never be another "Harry".
 He was a "one off".
 I really haven't been able to face putting this into print before now, a little over a month later.
 I wish to thank the hundreds of admirers and friends who have phoned, emailed, called, written, sent cards, flowers, messages, etc. I answered what I could, but anyone I missed please take this as a personal "thank you".